TJ's Custom Gunworks

 and being more narrow and rounded, is that it guides your finger in so you tend to shoot with

-NOT as a single action auto like a 1911.
+You see many people don't realize that a double action auto should be shot as a revolver, NOT as a single action auto like a 1911.
 On a 1911 you typically have a very minimal trigger travel distance and usually a very light break (pull).
 You have more leverage and strength in your finger the closer you get to the inner part of your hand, so by shooting at the crevice, you will shoot more stable and will also have the illusion of a lighter trigger pull.

 Q: What is the toughest finish for my gun ?

-A: Black Teflon is the most corrosion resistant without a doubt, however, HardChrome is the toughest, and will basically never wear out and is extremely resistant to scratches and holster wear.
+A: Black Teflon is the most corrosion resistant without a doubt, however, HardChrome is the toughest, and should basically never wear out and is extremely resistant to scratches and holster wear.
 HardChrome is basically the equivalent of a super hardened stainless steel plating.

 You can get HardChrome as well as Nickel in either "Matte" (glass bead blast dull finish),